And greetings once again to your music lovers, thrill seekers, conversationalists all across the fruited plane.

 They got creamed.

-I mean, it's it's just they they barely have control of the Senate in a functioning way.
+I mean, it's just, they barely have control of the Senate in a functioning way.

 I mean, these people just never go away.

-So you and others like you, even when you win, don't get to celebrate it because it doesn't last long enough because you never you you you never get to get get off the battlefield.
+So you and others like you, even when you win, don't get to celebrate it because it doesn't last long enough because you never get to get off the battlefield.

 Because these people aren't ever going away.

-And and the the the referees or whoever that's going to proclaim victory are never, they're not fair.
+And the referees or whoever that's going to proclaim victory are never, they're not fair.

 It's why I was saying earlier, you really do need to be confident of what you know, confident that what you believe is right, confident, confident enough to know when you're looking at total BS in the media.

-Because that's their whole modus operandi is to separate you from your confidence, to separate from you from what you get you questioning what you know to be true.
+You got to be so confident that they cannot shake you, because that's their whole modus operandi, is to separate you from your confidence, to separate you from what you get you questioning what you know to be true.

 Break your spirit.